hxri-07/Vending_Machine/README.md

 # Vending Machine (using FSM)

-This project implements a Finite State Machine (FSM) based vending machine using Verilog.
+This is still an on-going project.
+It implements a Finite State Machine (FSM) based vending machine using Verilog.
 The vending machine simulates a simple coin-operated system that accepts ₹1 and ₹2 coins and dispenses an item when the total inserted amount reaches ₹5.

 ## Features